 Rosemary received her master’s degree from the University of British Columbia School of Journalism in Vancouver, and has a Bachelor of Journalism from Carleton University in Ottawa, Canada, and a Bachelor of Arts from Queen’s University in Kingston, Ontario.

-She lives in West Vancouver with her Sheep-a-doodle, Rufus, and is a proud mother of two adult daughters who are both successful in their chosen careers.
+She lives in West Vancouver, Canada, with her partner and her Sheep-a-doodle, Rufus.
+Rosemary is a proud mother of two adult daughters who are both successful in their chosen careers.

 Favorite Jobs and Assignments: